-All you need is some fresh fruit and you can enjoy Healthy Homemade Popsicles whenever the icy cravings hit!
-These fruit popsicles require just two ingredients, a blender, and popsicle molds for a quick and delicious treat!
+All you need is some fresh fruit and you can enjoy Healthy Homemade Popsicles on a hot summer day!
+These fruit popsicles require just 2 ingredients, a blender, and popsicle molds for a delicious frozen treat!

 The thing is now we know exactly what they were made of.
-Food coloring, artificial ingredients, and a whole lot of sugar!
+Food dyes, artificial ingredients, and a whole lot of sugar!
+No, thank you.

 So, today I’m sharing my 2 ingredient recipe for healthy homemade popsicles made with real fruit.
-They’re gluten free, naturally sweetened, and refined sugar free.
-They’re still cold, refreshing, and delicious but they’re super easy to make and healthy too!
+They’re naturally sweetened and refined sugar free.
+My kids have been enjoying these vibrant, colorful fruit popsicles since 2014 and today I am offering you a re-tested recipe, improved photography and more tips and tricks.
+Enjoy!

 Ingredients for Homemade Fruit Popsicles

-• Fruit: Whatever fruit or berries you decide to use, make sure they’re ripe and sweet.
+Fruit: Whatever fruit or berries you decide to use, make sure they’re ripe and sweet as it’s the main source of sweetness for these healthy popsicles.

-Use my recipe as a guide and have fun and get creative with what you decide to use.
-Get the kids to pick their favorites and make a variety of flavors.
+Use my popsicle recipe as a guide, have fun and get creative with what you decide to use.
+Get the kids to pick their favorites, here are a few ideas for a variety of colors and flavors:

 • Yellow: Pineapple, lemon